replicatedhq/help-center/content/docs/native/getting-started/create-licenses.md

 {{< linked_headline "Custom License Fields" >}}

 [Custom license fields](/docs/kb/developer-resources/custom-license-fields) can be set for all licenses.
 This is useful if specific customer information might change from customer to customer.
-These fields can be read from both the [template functions](/docs/packaging-an-application/template-functions) as well as from the [Integetration API](/categories/integration-api).
+These fields can be read from both the [template functions](/docs/packaging-an-application/template-functions) as well as from the [Integration API](/categories/integration-api).
 Examples of custom license fields are "seats" to limit the number of active users or "hostname" in order to specify the domain that the application can be run on.